 Concord Academy has rules that are intended to help students stay safe and live well together in the boarding community.
-Each house on campus has certain rules and guidelines established and enforced by the house parents.
+Each house on campus has certain rules and guidelines established and enforced by the house faculty.

 Boarding students may not babysit off campus Sunday through Thursday evenings.
 Students who wish to babysit on campus must return to their houses by check-in.